Propulsion and Power Technical Meeting October 29-30, 2019 | Hampton, Virginia

 Open positions for Hampton Roads Chapter Officers

-Following a successful HELMOT, the Hampton Roads Chapter of the Vertical Flight Society is looking to fill out its Board of Representatives.
-The list of open positions is below, anyone who is interested should respond to Mat Thomas (email@example.com) or any other member of the board (contact details at https://vtol.org/who-we-are/our-chapters/chapter-officers2).
+The Hampton Roads Chapter of the Vertical Flight Society is looking to fill out its Board of Representatives.
+The list of open positions is below, all dues-current members who are interested should respond to Mat Thomas (email@example.com) or any other member of the board (contact details at https://vtol.org/who-we-are/our-chapters/chapter-officers2).
 As you can see, the board has been short staffed for a while, so we are looking to remedy that to continue to provide excellent conferences and feasts for the membership.
 The board has a lot of leeway to decide how to spend chapter funds and how to engage the local area with helicopter technology.
 If you have any good ideas or suggestions, then joining the board is a great way to turn those ideas into reality!
-Chapter board meetings are held monthly from 10am to 11am on the first Thursday of each month unless otherwise arranged.
+Chapter board meetings are held monthly from 1 p.m. to 2 p.m. on the first Wednesday of each month unless otherwise arranged.

 Robert L. Lichten Award